atomikos/spring-boot-sample-jta-atomikos-logcloud/README.md

 ## Note

 You may see a pending COMMITTING record in the COORDINATOR table.
 This is normal, since recovery only cleans up at certain times.
-After a while, the record will be gone (at least under normal operating conditions).
+After a while, the record will be gone (at least under normal operating conditions and assuming that at least one node is still running).